codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 ...
 ```

-Now we are right to implement the production code.
+Now we are ready to implement the production code.
 We have the `dynamoDBClient` being injected in the repository, so the next steps are:

 1. Creating an `item` to be inserted
 1. Insert the item using `putItem`